remo-rcm/remo2-doc/source/preprocess_bak.rst

 .. figure:: ./fig/REMO_workflow.png
    :alt: Overview of the general worfklow
    :width: 80.0%

-   Overview of the general workflow for a user customated REMO experiment.

 However, the actual files containing results from a global model or a reanalysis run can neither be used as an input file for REMO nor the preprocessor directly.
 Instead, the data from the files has to be